sequenceiq/docker-plugins/plugins/available/hipchat/README.md

 It will send messages like this:

 ```
-Container: exists Name=/agitated_brown Image=progrium/plugins Hostname=1dd9490cba2b
+Container: exists Name=/agitated_brown Image=progrium/plugins IPAddress=172.17.0.13
-Container: create Name=/webserver Image=nginx Hostname=8f88d1bcf446
+Container: create Name=/webserver Image=nginx IPAddress=172.17.0.4
-Container: start Name=/webserver Image=nginx Hostname=8f88d1bcf446
+Container: start Name=/webserver Image=nginx IPAddress=172.17.0.4
 ```

 ## Message format

-Right now the message starts with the name of the event, than a minimal information is displayed about the container: name, image, hostname.
+Right now the message starts with the name of the event, than a minimal information is displayed about the container: name, image, ip.

 The message is created with the Docker container JSON piped into [jq](http://stedolan.github.io/jq/).
 The jq filter starts with the hook name, and then contains the following fields:

 - .Name
 - .Config.Image
-- .Config.Hostnamename
+- .NetworkSettings.IPAddress

 It can be customized via the `HIPCHAT_MSG_FIELDS` environment var.
 Its a coma sparated list of JSON fields.
-For example to include the **IpAddress**
+For example to include the **Path** of the running process

 ```
 docker run -it --rm \